 There are many ways to create a culture of passion and ownership.
 Here are just a few:

-- Autonomy is an important part of ownership – make sure people have autonomy in as many aspects of their work and even their schedule as possible
+- Autonomy.
+Autonomy is an important part of ownership – make sure people have autonomy in as many aspects of their work and even their schedule as possible

-- Hiring – if you keep in mind company culture during the hiring process, you will ensure to bring on employees that share a passion for your business, will thrive in your company, and take advantage of the education and training that you offer
+- Hiring.
+If you keep in mind company culture during the hiring process, you will ensure to bring on employees that share a passion for your business, will thrive in your company, and take advantage of the education and training that you offer

-We’ve also found several other articles that offer advice on creating a positive culture within your organization:
+Here are a few articles that offer advice on creating a positive culture within your organization: